AikidoSec/firewall-node/docs/bypassRequest.md

 To disable Zen for a specific request, you can use the `bypassRequest` function in a middleware.
 This allows you to bypass Zen's security checks and stats collection for that request.
 Please note that Zen already has a built-in feature for disabling Zen for IP addresses, but this feature offers greater flexibility, allowing you to disable Zen for specific requests based on any criteria you choose.

+> [!WARNING]
+> Please use this feature with caution, as it can potentially expose your application to security risks if not used properly.

-The following example shows how to disable Zen for a specific request in a Hono application:
+The following example shows how to disable Zen for a specific request in a Hono application.

 ```js
 import { Hono } from "hono";